dineshshetty/Android-InsecureBankv2/README.markdown

 2) Make sure that the AndroLab server is running

+3) Make sure Is machine-machine access allowed on your network.
+Firewall disabled.
+Open netcat on your machine and then adb into your emulator.
+Try to connect to the address from adb and see if you can reach the machine.
+If you can not - fix the network issue before trying.
+I can not help you fix your network issues sadly so please there is no point creating git issues for it.

-3) Use the credentials dinesh/Dinesh@123$ or jack/Jack@123$ and start using the application
+4) Use the credentials dinesh/Dinesh@123$ or jack/Jack@123$ and start using the application